Saswata020/-Sentiment-Analysis-of-Mobile-phone-reviews/README.md

 The objective is to develop a prediction system that can be used to classify an input customer review of a mobile phone as a positive review or a negative one.

 # Steps for solution
+Data set has been collected from https://www.kaggle.com/datasets/nehasontakke/amazon-unlocked-mobilecsv

+## Import the Required Packages
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt import nltk import re

+# Exploratory Data Analysis
+Data visualization has been shown on  distribution of rating,number of reviews for top 20 brands,number of reviews for top 50 products,distribution of review length.